 Is less on your website really more?

+How much content should you have on your website?
 I saw a rather lengthy article on a social channel by a web developer who was very frustrated.
 Apparently, their clients had too much content!
 The article went on for a good while about how less is more and how, if only people would “slim things down” and get rid of so much content, that traversing their website would be so much better.
 But is that really true?

 While too much is actually too much in any case, and I understand that no one wants to wade through “War and Peace” in a ten-pixel font on a cell phone screen, I have to say I completely disagree with this assessment.
 Yes, I understand that the web should be different.
 Yes, the UI or user interface should be intuitive, simple and all of the content should not be in one pile on one page.
 With that said, in this new digital age, it’s safe to apply the “content is king” mentality.